 Although we understand that sometimes life interferes, we encourage parents to attend as many sessions as they can.
 To further incentive attendance, we’ll be raffling a gift card to one parent each week.
-Parents who complete five of the seven sessions will also receive a certificate of completion and a ‘graduation package’ full of surprises to help you apply the lessons you learned during PFAST at home.
+Parents who complete six of the eight sessions will also receive a certificate of completion and be eligible for enrolling in our Parents as Leaders (PAL) Leadership Academy.

 I Want to Learn About an Educational Topic Not Included in This Curriculum

 We will also be holding virtual stand-alone workshops throughout the academic year that are open to anyone in the community.
-Right now, we have plans for workshops on Exceptional Children, Advanced & Intellectually Gifted children, English Language Learners, School Choice, and tutorials on using platforms and Apps such as Google Classroom and Power School.
+In the Spring semester, we will be holding a webinar on Advanced & Intellectually Gifted children.

 If there are other topics you’d like to recommend, please contact Christa Gibson at email@example.com.

 I Still Have Questions!